Below UPDATED April 11th, 2023Read as much or as little of this as you want

 I continue to tweak things as time allows.
 For better or worse, most everything continues to be learned OJT.
 I beg your understanding and patience.
 If you find something is not working properly, I sure would appreciate you letting me know, otherwise I can't fix it.

 The inventory you see pictured is owned outright.
 At time of GO LIVE, approximately 10% of the total inventory was on display.
-As of January 2019 I'm going to guess it is still between 65% to 70% posted.
+As of April 2023 I'm guessing it remains at 55% to 60% posted.

-If you see something that is a particular style or from an artist you like and you want something similar or in a different size - ask, I may have it or can get it.
-I have established wonderful friendships with some lovely people, many of whom now fabricate orders for me on demand and ship to me, in between my site visits.
+If you see something that is a particular style or from an artist you like and you want something similar or in a different size - ask, I may have it or maybe can get it.
+I have established wonderful friendships with some lovely people, many of whom now fabricate orders for me on demand and ship to me, in between shows.
 It may be a slow, tedious process, but do-able.

 You will likely never see on my site what is generally referred to as "old pawn".
 The term has no reliable fixed definition and encompasses pretty much whatever the user wants it to.
-Old Pawn can include rare old pieces, more recent pre-owned goods, or flat out junk-some of which wasn't even made in the US, let alone by Native Americans.
+Old Pawn can include rare old pieces, more recent pre-owned goods, or flat out junk, some of which wasn't even made in the US, let alone by Native Americans.
 I am not now and likely never will be qualified to properly handle this segment of the market.
 Occasionally I may help a friend sell a piece where I am crystal clear on provenance.
-Please don't ask me to appraise your family treasures, pay somebody who has the chops, it's not me.
+Please don't ask me to appraise your family treasures, pay somebody who is properly certified and has the chops, it's not me.

-My photography is less than I would like it to be and is one of the main reasons I didn't go live sooner.
+For a long time, my photography was truly abysmal and is one of the main reasons I didn't go live sooner.
 When I was finally convinced by enough folks that it was at least "acceptable", I decided to go live.
 I think it is fair to say that while I've gotten better I still have a lot to learn.
 I have yet to find the time to learn and understand what all the numbers and buttons on the camera do.
-Photographing jewelry is an art unto itself.
+Photographing jewelry is an art and skill unto itself.

 Most of my photos are taken in extreme close-up and then the site allows you to zoom further.
 You are going to see little, tiny scratches and nicks that may look like the Grand Canyon in the photo but likely aren't even visible to the naked eye.
 Look at your favorite earrings or belt buckle and then take a strong magnifying glass to them, it will be a revelation.
 If I was a better photographer, I could make most of that stuff disappear.